cmcginty/dotfiles/README.md

 Information
 ---------------

-See these links for more help on setting up and creating your own dotfile repo:
+More links for help on setting up and creating your own dotfile repo:

 * [GitHub Dotfiles][gitdotfiles]
 * [Dotbot][dotbot]